 Playing your edge

-Each sessions has its own theme (see our schedule), In classes with me, you’ll learn how to break the habit of moving only from the outer body and loading layers of tension onto yourself.
-You will discover how to use your Deep Core Lines along the skeleton to make quick gains in true power, making all your poses more possible as you keep your body healthy for years of yoga to come.
+Each Yoga session has its own theme (see our schedule), In yoga classes with me at our Chiang Mai Yoga studio, you’ll learn how to break the habit of moving only from the outer body and loading layers of tension onto yourself.
+You will discover how to use your Deep Core Lines along the skeleton to make quick gains in true power, making all your yoga poses more possible as you keep your body healthy for years of yoga to come.

 09.00–10.00 Vinyasa Yoga(Mon. – Sat.)

-Our morning sessions are a bit stronger with energizing sequences.
+Our morning Yoga classes are a bit stronger with energizing sequences.
 Be prepared to move, to build up heat, to sweat and to receive a good workout.
-Our morning sessions can include inner core work, breathing, sun salutations, strength and creative flows.
+Our morning Yoga sessions can include inner core work, breathing, sun salutations, strength and creative flows.

 19.00–20.00 Night Yoga (Mon. – Thu.)

 At night, after sun set, the energy at our garden Yoga studio is the most peaceful.
 Just being there after an active (or a passive) day you will feel your energy changing.
 Night Yoga sessions will in general be a

 softer flow, we will do slower stretching, more time to go deeper into poses.
 A great way to ease your body and mind and chill into the night.